Anatoly Lunacharsky: Legacy

 Lunacharsky's remains were returned to Moscow, where his urn was buried in the Kremlin Wall Necropolis, a rare privilege during the Soviet era.
 During the Great Purge of 1936–1938, Lunacharsky's name was erased from the Communist Party's history and his memoirs were banned.
-A revival came in the late 1950s and 1960s, with a surge of memoirs about Lunacharsky and many streets and organizations named or renamed in his honor.
+A revival came in the late 1950s and 1960s, with a surge of memoirs about Lunacharsky and many streets and organizations named or renamed in his honour.
 During that era, Lunacharsky was viewed by the Soviet intelligentsia as an educated, refined and tolerant Soviet politician.

 In the 1960s, his daughter Irina Lunacharsky helped revive his popularity.
-Several streets and institutions were named in his honor.
+Several streets and institutions were named in his honour.

 In 1971, Asteroid 2446 was named after Lunacharsky.

-Some Soviet-built orchestral harps also bear the name of Lunacharsky, presumably in his honor.
+Some Soviet-built orchestral harps also bear the name of Lunacharsky, presumably in his honour.
 These concert pedal harps were produced in Leningrad (now Saint Petersburg, Russia).

 The New York Times dubbed Nikolai Gubenko, last culture commissar of the Soviet Union, "the first arts professional since Anatoly V. Lunacharsky" because he seemed to "identify" with Lunacharsky.